 By design, agents with access to the app won't see the custom fields on their tickets.
 If you enable role restrictions, roles that don't have access to the app will see the custom fields on their tickets.

-If your Zendesk plan includes multiple ticket forms, you'll need to manually move the new fields to all of your ticket forms.
-If you don't add the new fields to all of your ticket forms, you will receive an error message, see Time Tracking app error message in Support tech notes.
+If your Zendesk plan includes multiple ticket forms, you must manually move the new fields to all your ticket forms.
+If you don't add the new fields to all your ticket forms, you will receive an error message.
+See Time Tracking app error message.

 To add the custom fields to your ticket forms